appveyor/website/src/docs/how-to/selenium-testing.md

   - choco install firefox --version 46.0.1
 ```

-In your tests you create `FirefoxDriver` as simply:
+In your tests create `FirefoxDriver` as simply:

 ```javascript
 var driver = new FirefoxDriver();